-The SST transmitter features a wheatstone bridge inside of it, with the unknown resistance input to one side of the bridge being the input from the load cell.
-In this way, the input from the load cell can be measured based on the overall output from the wheatstone bridge.
-This overall output from the bridge is also the output from the analog terminal of the SST, which will be integrated with additional components of the electrical design later on in the explanation.
-One issue with the SST is that it is only designed to take the input from one load cell.
+One limitation of the SST is that it is only designed to take the input from one load cell.
 However, two load cells were used in this design.
-In order to work around this, like wires from each load cell were wired together along with one end of a third wire inside of a wire nut.
+To provide a solution to this problem, like wires from each load cell were wired together along with one end of a third wire inside of a wire nut.
 Then, the opposite end of the third wire from each combined pairs of wire from the two load cells was hard wired into the appropriate terminal on the SST, as depicted in image 19.
-As a result of doing this, the effective capacity of the load cells was now 600 N. The output of the SST Transmitter had to be modified in the initial programming software to reflect an average of the two inputs from 0-300 N from the load cells, rather than a sum of their inputs ranging from 0-600 N. This will be detailed further below.
+As a result of doing this, the effective capacity of the load cells was now 600 lbs.

-An RS-232 "9-Pin" serial cable was what provided the connection between the SST transmitter and the computer the software program was installed on.
+Image 20 shows all of the pins on the SST Transmitter, that were interfaced with either the load cells, computer, or power source.
+An RS-232 "9-Pin" serial cable was what provided the connection between the SST transmitter and the computer that the software program was installed on.
 One end of the RS-232 cable was hard wired directly into terminals on the SST board, shown below: